First Nations - Land Rights and Environmentalism in British Columbia

 Photo: BC Archives

 To provide Cominco Ltd. with more power, the Waneta Dam was expanded in 2003.
-Today a new 435 MW generator at Waneta is under review (right).
-See: Waneta Hydroelectric.
+Today a new 435 MW hydro electric generator at Waneta is under review (right).
 The Waneta site is of cultural significance to the Sinixt: a village known as nkw'lila7 existed prior to the 1900s and a salmon fishery existed prior to the completion of the Grand Coulee Dam in c.
 1940.
-See: Randy Bouchard and Dorothy Kennedy: First Nations' Aboriginal Interests.
+Randy Bouchard and Dorothy Kennedy (2000).

 Whole valleys were denuded of trees to provide fuel for ore smelters.
-The Cominco smelter (left) was built in 1896 on the site of a traditional Sinixt village, now the town of Trail.
-Today it is the world's largest zinc and lead smelting complex.
-See a panorama showing how it dominates Trail: Cedar Ave and the Cominco Smelter.
-During its first 100 years of operation, Cominco Ltd. dumped c.
+The Cominco smelter was built in 1896 on the site of a traditional Sinixt village, now the town of Trail (left).
+Today it is the world's largest zinc and lead smelting complex and dominates the town's viewscape from Cedar Avenue.
+During its first 100 years of operation, Cominco dumped c.
 13.4 million tons of polluted slag including highly toxic concentrates of mercury and other heavy metals into the Columbia River.

 top of page